zeek/zeek/scripts/base/frameworks/broker/main.zeek.rst

    :Default: ``""``

    Path to a file containing a X.509 certificate for this node in PEM format.
-If set, Bro will require valid certificates for all peers.
+If set, Zeek will require valid certificates for all peers.

 .. zeek:id:: Broker::ssl_keyfile